angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 `VillainService` is a singleton with respect to `VillainsListComponent` because that is where it is declared.
-As long as `VillainsListComponent` does not get destroyed it will be the same instance of `VillainService` but if there are multilple instances of `VillainsListComponent`, then each instance of `VillainsListComponent` will have its own instance of `VillainService`.
+As long as `VillainsListComponent` does not get destroyed it will be the same instance of `VillainService` but if there are multiple instances of `VillainsListComponent`, then each instance of `VillainsListComponent` will have its own instance of `VillainService`.